Table of Contents

 It uses preliminary stainless steel mesh to trap larger particles, followed by a pre-sediment layer that filters sand, rust, and other small particles.

-The main activated carbon fiber layer removes up to 93% chlorine, and the advanced filtration layer reduces fluoride and lead.
+The main activated carbon fiber layer removes up to 93% chlorine with the the advanced filtration layer.
 Finally, the post-filtration layer and stainless steel mesh further reduce any suspended particles in water.

 The filter cartridge lasts slightly longer than other filters – roughly about a month.
 This is likely because the filter has pre-filter layers to catch the larger particles and prevent them from clogging the carbon fiber layer.